Wise Fees Explained: Money Transfers, Account & Card [2026 Updated]

 • After this, a fee of 1.5 USD + 2% of the withdrawal value applies

-There’s no Wise foreign transaction fee, and it’s free to spend any currency you hold in your account.
-That means you can either load your Wise account with US dollars and convert to the currency – or currencies you need – to spend for free later, or you can let the card convert for you at the point of spending.
-Learn more: Wise card for travel
+There’s no Wise foreign transaction fee, and there’s no fee to spend any currency you hold as long as you have enough in your account to cover the cost of the specific transaction.
+That means you can either load your Wise account with US dollars and convert to the currency – or currencies – you need, to spend with no fees later, or you can let the card convert for you at the point of spending.

 In either case, you’ll get the mid-market exchange rate and the low conversion fees Wise is famous for.